dutoitfj95/dutoitfj95/README.md

 * 🌍  I'm based in Almaty, Kazakhstan
 * 🧠  I'm learning Pandas and Bokeh
 * 🤝  I'm open to collaborating on geotechnical data processing and visualisation
-* ⚡  I like computers more than the rocks required to make them...
+* ⚡  I like computers more than the rocks required to make them

 ### Skills